logan-r/dcss-website/README.md

 ## Dynamic Content

 * dgl-status-collect.py -- should be run from cron every few minutes to generate dgl-status, which is a user-accessible file

+## Minification, compression & etc

+All locally hosted css & js should be minified.

+All locally hosted PNGs should be losslessly compressed with pngcrush/pngout and then likely lossy compressed with pngquant: `pngquant 64 img.png` will create a 64-colour dithered version of the image.
+This will generally reduce dcss screenshot size to a quarter of the original with minimal perceptual changes.